Encoding specificity principle: Criticism

 James S. Nairne of Purdue University is the primary opponent of Thomson and Tulving's encoding specificity principle.
 He argues that the encoding-retrieval match is correlational rather than causal and states that many cognitive psychologists consider the principle to be "sacrosanct".
 Nairne suggests that what determines successful memory is cue distinctiveness.
 He says that good memory may be produced even if there is almost no encoding-retrieval overlap, provided the minimal overlap is highly distinctive.
 He characterizes memory as an "active process of discrimination" and proposes that we use cues to choose between several retrieval candidates.
 Increasing the encoding-retrieval match improves memory performance, he believes, but only because it increases the probability that distinctive features will come into play.

-Phillip Higham has also criticised the design and interpretation of Thompson and Tulving's original experiments which used strong and weak cues to generate the encoding specificity principle.
+Phillip Higham has also criticised the design and interpretation of Thomson and Tulving's original experiments which used strong and weak cues to generate the encoding specificity principle.
 He states that the use of forced-report retrieval may have resulted in participants responding to the cues positively, not due to them being encoded at the time of learning but due to pre-experimentally derived associations.
 Suggesting that the word on the list 'came to mind' at the time of the experiment and that anyone could have given the positive answer.
 This is seen as even more likely with strong cues.
 This is known as the 'lucky guessing' criticism.

 In 1975 Leo Postman conducted experiments on the encoding specificity principle to check the generalisability of the concept.
 The first experiment focused on the normative strength go the cues presented on the encoding and recall of words and the second on the presence of weak cues in seconding and recall.
 The results of the experiments failed to support the encoding specificity principle as strong extra-list cues facilitated the recall of tbr words in the presence of weak encoded cues and recall of the original weak encoded cues failed to be recognised in the context of new strong cues.